 In a recent review, two well respected diabetes psychologists, Tanenbaum from Stanford, and Commissariat from Joslin Diabetes Center, explore barriers and facilitators to diabetes technology adoption.7 Below is a high-level summary of their key points that clinicians should keep in mind to help people with diabetes and to ensure we don’t inadvertently put up barriers to their technology adoption.

-• Provider-level facilitators: using educational resources to increase device uptake and sustained
+Provider-level facilitators: using educational resources to increase device uptake and sustained

 The authors state, “Healthcare providers have influence on decisions to use diabetes technology through comprehensive education and individualized support.”
 They add, that, “Providers are responsible for educating patients on their available options.”
 The authors note that patients with diabetes increasingly want information, education and support on diabetes technologies.”
 With obvious shortages of time and resources, clinicians can access reliable resources about various diabetes technologies and guidelines to stay up to date.
-Recommend the following resources to people with diabetes and caregivers as well.
+Consider recommending the following resources to people with diabetes and caregivers as well.

 Reliable resources include: